Physical Therapy

 IMS (Intramuscular Stimulation) dry needling is a specialized physical therapy technique used to treat chronic muscle pain and dysfunction caused by tight or overactive muscles.
 It involves inserting thin, sterile needles directly into affected muscles (trigger points) to stimulate a healing response, release tension, and restore normal muscle function.

-At this time our physical therapists Christina D’aoust and Andrew Van der Ham are offering this services as part of their physical therapy practice when indicated.
+At this time our physical therapists Christina D’Aoust and Andrew Van der Ham are offering this services as part of their physical therapy practice when indicated.

 Clinical Pilates